 I was piloting a small space ship which resembled the fighter craft used by the Rebel Alliance in the movie Star Wars.
 Although I was alone inside the ship, other people were in thousands of similar ships flying all around me.
-All our ships had been dispatched to form a barrier on the faraway eastern side of the solar system, which was about to be attacked.
-For a moment I thought we were being sent on an interstellar mission to protect the galaxy – instead of the solar system.
-But when I thought more about it, I realized we were only guarding the solar system.
+All our ships had been dispatched to form a barrier on the faraway eastern side of the solar system which was about to be attacked.
+For a moment, I thought we were being sent on an interstellar mission to protect the galaxy instead of the solar system, but when I thought more about it, I realized we were only guarding the solar system.

-All our space ships were supposed to disperse in space, to form a fence-like web, with the ships stationed ninety miles apart from each other.
+All our space ships were supposed to disperse in space to form a fence-like web, with the ships stationed ninety miles apart from each other.
 This barrier would be the line of defense for the solar system.

-I realized taking a combative stance on the subject of Christianity was unproductive.
+I realized that taking a combative stance on the subject of Christianity was unproductive.
 I had long known almost no good could be derived from arguing with Christians about their religion.
 Pointing out the error of their ways was pointless.
 Simply trying to get along was the best course of action with this kind of people.
 Sensing the quickest way to allay their concerns and pierce the heart of the matter, I affirmed, "I believe in God."

 As I elaborated, I asked the women what they would think when new worlds with living beings were discovered, worlds which had their own developed religions, worlds which had never heard of Christianity.
 Would that mean that all the people on those worlds, as well as all the people on earth who believed in religions other than Christianity, were lost?
 I tried to point out that it was much more likely that a God existed who was above all these man-made religions – and that was the God in which I believed.

 The only thing left to do was to decide which route – the rocky path or the paved road – to take down the hill.
 However, I needed to tend to one other matter first.
 While I had been walking with the women, I had been eating some vanilla custard from a cardboard cup.
 I had now finished and I needed to throw away the cup.
 I had also been using a metal spoon, which one of the women must have given me.
-I didn't want to simply toss away the spoon.
-But the women had already dispersed and there was no one left to whom I could return the spoon.
+I did not want to simply toss away the spoon, but the women had already dispersed and there was no one left to whom I could return the spoon.
 Perhaps I would just stick both the cup and spoon in my back pocket and head down the hill with them.

-Now I needed to decide which route to take, the rocky path or the winding road.
+Now I needed to decide which route to take: the rocky path or the winding road.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2001 by email@example.com
+Copyright 2017 by firstname.lastname@example.org